 Are you able to hold a wee on a long car journey without any leaks?
 Do you cough, sneeze or belly laugh without any escaping pee?
 If yes, your muscles are likely to be strong.
 However, if you are experiencing urine leaks, or feeling of discomfort in this area, you may have weakened pelvic floor muscles.
 The only time your pelvic muscles should weaken fully are when you go to pass urine or poo.

 Our Continence Care Nurses can help to diagnose why your pelvic floor has weakened and provide you with a personalised treatment plan to improve your symptoms and quality of life.
-Read our Continence Care Nurse, Jan Chaseley’s article to learn all about these exercises in detail.
+Read our Continence Care Nurse, Jan Chaseley’s article on pelvic floor exercises to learn all about them in detail.

 To integrate a new habit such as this into your routine, why not habit stack?
 This means that when you do a daily habit, like while the kettle is boiling for your morning coffee, you do another habit – this could be your pelvic floor exercises.